-Credit–qualifying homeowners with at least 20% equity will likely prefer a conventional refinance loan.
+For this reason, credit-qualifying homeowners with at least 20% equity will likely prefer a conventional refinance loan.
 With enough equity, it’s possible to refinance from FHA to conventional and avoid mortgage insurance altogether on the new loan.

 Just note, underwriting guidelines are stricter for conventional loans.
 You’ll need a credit score of at least 620, and debt-to-income ratios are not as flexible as with FHA.

-No cash–out allowed
+No cash out allowed

-With the FHA Streamline program, you can refinance your existing FHA loan balance but no cash–out refinancing is allowed.
+With the FHA Streamline Refinance program, you can refinance your existing FHA loan balance but no cash-out refinancing is allowed.